cnsdqd-dyb/VillagerAgent/README.md

 ### Docker 🐳
-- Build your Docker image with `docker build -t dagent .` 🏗.
+- Build your Docker image with `docker build -t VillagerAgent .` 🏗.
-- Launch the Docker container with `docker run dagent` 🚀.
+- Launch the Docker container with `docker run VillagerAgent` 🚀.
-- Note: If you need to open specific ports for API connectivity, you may need to modify the Dockerfile accordingly and launch with `docker run -p <your_port>:<app_port> dagent` 🌐.
+- Note: If you need to open specific ports for API connectivity, you may need to modify the Dockerfile accordingly and launch with `docker run -p <your_port>:<app_port> VillagerAgent` 🌐.

 ## Overview 📜